 With its huge size and picturesque landscape, there is no lack of things to do in Lake Superior Provincial Park.
 Here are some of our favorites.

 Canoe or Hike to the Agawa Rock Pictographs

 The Agawa Rock Pictographs are indigenous paintings found on the side of a towering cliff.
 The pictographs date back to the 17th and 18th centuries.
 Agawa Rock in Lake Superior Provincial Park is a sacred Ojibwe site and should be treated with respect.
 Generations of Ojibwe have made the journey here to experience dreams and visions.

 The Agawa cliff can be reached via a short, but beautiful hike along the Lake Superior coast.
 But once you get to the cliff, things get a bit more difficult.
 The Lake Superior pictographs are not located in a spot that is easily accessible.
 In fact, we saw many people get there and then decide to turn back as the last little climb is daunting.

 There is a rope attached to the rock wall, but the narrow angled rock can be slippery.
 Be cautious.
 Another way to see the Agawa Rock Pictographs is by canoe or boat, similar to how we saw the Pictographs in Bon Echo Provincial Park in Ontario.

 Pro-Tip: If the waters of Lake Superior are rough, don’t attempt to climb along the rocks to the Agawa Rock Pictographs.
 The rocks can be slippery and it’s easy to slip or be washed into the lake.

 This area also connects to the Orphan Lake Trail (Thanks to Colin for pointing this one out to us).
-The Orphan Lake Trail takes explorers along some scenic routes that include 100 metre-high views of the shoreline and some coastal sea caves.
+The Orphan Lake Trail takes explorers along some scenic routes that include 100 meter-high views of the shoreline and some coastal sea caves.
 And you know how much we LOVE caves!

 Hike the Sand River Trail